marcelcastrobr/aws-sa-task/README.md

 # Scenario and Tasks:

-Customer has launched an AWS Elastic Load Balancer (ELB) and an Amazon Elastic Compute Cloud (EC2) instance acting as the web server.
+A customer has launched an AWS Elastic Load Balancer (ELB) and an Amazon Elastic Compute Cloud (EC2) instance acting as the web server.
 Both are deployed in a Virtual Private Cloud (VPC) on AWS.
 While your customer's initial deployment aims to present a static web page to its users (**demo.html** located in the document root of the web server), the end solution should continue to be suitable for generating dynamic responses (your customer is currently developing the application).
 The customer is not sure about their future direction or requirements and are looking to you to provide expert guidance despite the ambiguity.

 You are contacted and asked to: